 Texarkana College complies with all provisions of the Americans with Disabilities Act and makes reasonable accommodations upon request.
-Please contact Larry Andrews at 903.823.3283, or go by his office in the Library on the first floor for personal assistance.
+Please contact Tonja Blase at 903.823.3345, or go by her office in the Library on the first floor for personal assistance.